1979 Photographic Society of America annual convention in Hartford CT -

 As in any audio-visual show, recorded music and speech accompanied the projection of slides but, still as they were, Pat's pictures were alive, immense and powerful with their sense of space.
 To see for instance, a bee entering a flower was to become that bee, aware of the great depth of a colour tunnel formed of petals.
 Scenery offered breathtaking perspective through which one sensed a flow of wind and weather.
 Nests became tough, hollow structures with their spans spatially intertwining.
 Children were chubby realities.
 A horse looking over a fence had its mouth ready to feed from one's hand

 Smoothly edited, these views created pictorial essays and stories.
 Their subjects were far from the expected.
-The life-cycle of one runner-bean (from germination to vegetable dish); exploration of corners of a Cambridge garden; Pat's delightful one-year old granddaughter paediatrically illustrating Gilbert & Sullivan's "Modern Major-General"; a deserted railway station in poetic survey; the aesthetic possibilities of sand on a beach; intimate views of a cock robin rearing a nestful of deserted blackbird chicks; the feeling of getting wet by the Niagara Fails; patterns created by decorated biscuits - these were all in her repetoire.
+The life-cycle of one runner-bean (from germination to vegetable dish); exploration of corners of a Cambridge garden; Pat's delightful one-year old granddaughter paediatrically illustrating Gilbert & Sullivan's "Modern Major-General"; a deserted railway station in poetic survey; the aesthetic possibilities of sand on a beach; intimate views of a cock robin rearing a nestful of deserted blackbird chicks; the feeling of getting wet by the Niagara Falls; patterns created by decorated biscuits - these were all in her repetoire.

 Certainly the most beloved item was the "Hallelujah Chorus" in her pictorial rendering of Handel's 'Messiah'. ' This masterpiece of beauty and fun deserves to become a national monument.
 Appropriate to the music the singers varied from fledglings and a duck (male chorus) to little lilies (female chorus).